-HR Departments can be essential to ensuring the smooth operations of a company.
+HR Departments are essential to ensuring the smooth operations of a company.
 However, some HR Departments have outdated, unfair and downright terrible rules that disrupt companies and force employees to find employment elsewhere.
+As an HR professional, it’s important to update rules that are outdated or are harming retention.
 Here are the Seven Deadly Sins of HR and why these practices should be avoided.

 Sick Notes and Sick Time

-Some employers get suspicious and even angry when employees take sick time.
-Others have policies that require a sick note to get paid time off!
+Some policies make the HR department seem to discourage employees from taking sick time, like outdated policies that require a sick note to get paid time off.
 Who wants to go into a doctor’s office when you have a cold or flu and know there’s not much they can prescribe you?
 It’s nonsense.

-If you’re angry because employees are getting sick you’ve got your priorities backwards.
-If your employees don’t feel like they can take time off when they’re sick they’ll come in and spread it around!
+If your policies discourage employees from taking PTO for sick days, your priorities are backwards.
+If your employees don’t feel like they can take time off when they’re sick they’ll come in and spread it around the office.
 Instead, make prevention a priority.
 Don’t let employees work if they are sick (practice sending them home to rest or offer the option to work from home when sick if they prefer), offer them paid time off to go to the doctor for preventative care, and install better air filters to keep the office air clean.

 Social Media Posting Rules and Restrictions

-Some employers are so desperate for reviews and ratings that they force their own employees to be their social media ambassadors!
-Plenty of employers are being forced by employers to give a good rating on Glassdoor, rank their Facebook Page, and write online reviews.
-Other employers don’t allow you to support competitors online or even write a review for a previous employee.
+Some policies make it seem as though the company is so desperate for reviews and ratings that they force their own employees to be their social media ambassadors!
+If your policies force your employees to give a good rating on Glassdoor, rank the company Facebook Page, or write online reviews it could foster resentment and could actually be perceived negatively by your customers.
 Consumers can see right through this and if you want real, authentic love from customers don’t force your employees to become your make-shift marketing team.

 Employees should review and rate your business online because they want to, not because they have to.
 If you provide a work environment that they’re proud of, they’ll talk about it.
 There’s nothing wrong with making the suggestion, the deadly sin if forcing them to do it.